 Yariv has over ten years of experience in strategic investments, risk management and asset allocation.
 Yariv is the key executive and investment manager at Sparrows Capital.
 He has worked with the Eliashar family for more than 20 years.

 Yariv is a sought-after lecturer in wealth management and efficient investment strategies.
-He holds a BA in Economics and an Executive MBA from Tel-Aviv University, and is a trustee of the Wiener Library in London.Email
+He holds a BA in Economics and an Executive MBA from Tel-Aviv University.Email

 Until March 2012, Steven was managing partner of the London office of international law firm Dechert LLP, where he also served for many years as a board member.
 He was the senior partner at Titmuss Sainer before its merger in 2000.